 Brandon Kramer (Ph.D., Rutgers University) is a Postdoctoral Research Associate in the Social and Decision Analytics division at the University of Virginia's Biocomplexity Institute and Initiative.
-Generally, Brandon’s research interests lie at the intersection of science, technology, and health.
-In his dissertation research, Brandon incorporated aspects of medical sociology, science & technology studies, and computational social science to study how racial and gendered health disparities are constructed and reproduced in biomedical research.
-At the Biocomplexity Institute and Initiative, he contributes to projects on open source software development and evidence-based policymaking in Northern Virginia.
+Generally, Brandon is interested in ethics and inequality at the intersection of science, technology, and health.
+In his dissertation research, Brandon incorporated aspects of science & technology studies and computational social science to study how racial and gendered health disparities are reproduced in biomedical research.
+At the Biocomplexity Institute, he contributes to projects on open source software development and evidence-based policymaking.
 Brandon obtained his B.A. from the University of Iowa and his M.A. and Ph.D. from Rutgers University.

 In 1969, then-President Richard Nixon commissioned the first and only White House Conference on Food, Nutrition, and Health, which became a catalyst for much-needed progress in U.S. policy focused on hunger and malnutrition.
 What was set in motion over the course of the three-day conference changed the national landscape around food and nutrition policy, and has had lasting impact almost five decades years later.